 People who don’t want to risk working with a potentially predatory lender like Better Day Loans should consider the following instead:

 - Take out a Payday Alternative Loan (PALs): For people who want to stick to borrowing options, consider using a PAL instead of a payday or tribal lender.
 They fulfill many of the same needs and have many of the same traits, such as small principal balances and low application requirements.
 However, federal credit unions provide the loans, so their interest rates are much more affordable.

 - Sell some unnecessary possessions: Most people looking for a payday loan only need to make a few hundred dollars.
 But it’s easier and less risky to sell a few personal belongings than it is to take out an expensive loan.
-With all the modern internet marketplaces, there are buyers for almost everything in the average garage.
+With all of the various resale platforms — including Craigslist, eBay, Mercari, NextDoor and Facebook Marketplace — there are buyers for almost everything in your garage.

 Tribal payday lenders are an easy and accessible way to cover an emergency expense, but they almost always create more problems than they’re worth.
 At best, they delay an emergency for a while.
 At worst, they trap borrowers in a cycle of debt that becomes increasingly difficult to escape.

 For those who don’t need to know all the details and simply want a yes or no answer on whether Better Day Loans is a good option, we’d have to say no. It’s often tempting to go with a fast and easy loan provider, but they’re not the ones to use.

 Better Day Loans is simply too expensive.
 A borrower who takes out a $500 loan with them would end up paying over $3,400 in fees and interest over the life of the loan under their standard plan.
 That’s an APR of 780%, which is almost twice that of the legal limit for non-tribal payday lenders in California.